iann838/workery/README.md

 # Apertum

-Apertum is a modern, OpenAPI based, web framework for building APIs for the Edges.
-It works on Cloudflare Workers, AWS Lambda and Node.js.
+Apertum is a modern, OpenAPI based, web framework for building APIs in Node.js and the Edge (Cloudflare Workers, AWS Lambda, etc.).

 > Documentation is currently work in progress.
 For the meantime, use the following short guide.